zOnlyKroks/helm-charts-test/charts/valkey/README.md

-# Valkey Helm Chart
+# Valkey

-A Helm chart for Valkey - High performance in-memory data structure store, fork of Redis.
+High performance in-memory data structure store, fork of Redis.
 Valkey is an open-source, high-performance key/value datastore that supports a variety of workloads such as caching, message queues, and can act as a primary database.

 ## Prerequisites